llmora/llmora.github.io/_posts/2020-01-06-AngularAzureADAuthenticationAndAuthorization.md

 * __Name__: a descriptive name that will be used to refer to your application, we will use "testapp" throughout the article
 * __Supported account types__: select the scope of user accounts that you want authenticating against your application, either restricted to your own Office365 tenant, to other Office365 tenants or including personal accounts.
 For our application we will go with "Single tenant"
-* __Redirect URI__: leave blank for the time being - it is used to support the "redirect" method which we will cover later on
+* __Redirect URI__: enter the URL that your users will be clicking on the 'Login with Microsoft' button

 After submitting the registration form, we will be provided with two of the key values we need to configure Azure authentication in our application, the "Client ID" (which identified our application to Azure) and the "Tenant ID" (a common ID which tells Azure which organisation to authenticate against).
 Write down these values as we will need to use them later on.

 [ ![]({{ site.baseurl }}/images/azuread_appdetails.png "Application details after registration")]({{ site.baseurl }}/images/azuread_appdetails.png)

+For our application we will be using the OAuth 2.0 Implicit Grant flow, as we need to access the ID tokens directly.
+After registering the application, we will click on 'testapp' and then select 'Authentication' from the left-side menu, scroll down to 'Implicit grant', tick the 'ID tokens' checkbox and then save so that the application is updated.

 ### Define application roles